botic/flusspferd/README.md

 Flusspferd is a simple static site generator based RingoJS.
 It takes markdown files, processes them and uses reinhardt templates to generate the final HTML.

+## Getting started

+You can generate a project stub by running flusspferd's main script with the init parameter: `ringo main.js init /path/to/emtpy-project/`

 ## Convention over configuration

 The easiest way to run flusspferd is to generate a project with the folders `content`, `output`, `static` and `templates`.